TheDinosour/Chris_BlueStampPortfolio/index.md

 ### Challenges:
 I faced three challenges, the first one is I started off trying to use the luma library test code off github, but I got an error that said luma was not found.
 I fixed this error by using waveshare since that's my OLED’s brand and I connected my wires according to the website.
 My second challenge is I accidentally used the C library instead of the Python library where I was doing all my code through waveshare, which made me have to redownload all the files for my OLED.
 My third challenge was when I got my OLED to display, I had to rotate the screen in order to hide the wires that come out of my OLED.
 I did this by changing a line in my code called image1 = image1.rotate(270, expand = True) which rotated my display and resize the screen.

-### Surprises/Unsolved Problems:
-I couldn't read my screen when I put it next to my eyes.
-I can solve this problem by using a hidden OLED to display onto a prism that reflects into my eyes.
-This will add distance between me and my screen, making it easier to see my screen.

 ### Whats Next:
 For my third milestone, I’m going to add a bluetooth module to my Raspberry PI that can connect to my phone, then I can display whatever I want and take pictures wirelessly.
+Also, I plan on adding a system that made my OLED further away from my eyes, since it is really hard to see the text on my OLED since its too blurry.

 # First Milestone - Camera

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gOLcSd5t2MM?si=gzrqmbKyC9g-1qKb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Summary
-For my first milestone, I took pictures with a camera using my Camera, on my RaspberryPI.
+For my first milestone, I made a code that takes a picture when I run it.
 This feature will be critical to my final product, smart glasses.

-### Components Used
-I used a RaspberryPI Zero, monitor, mouse, keyboard, micro USB adapter, Arducam OV5647, and micro SD-card.

 ### How The Components Work Together:
+I used a RaspberryPI Zero, monitor, mouse, keyboard, micro USB adapter, Arducam OV5647, and micro SD-card for my first milestone.
 My RaspberryPI zero acts like a microscopic computer by processing code and running it.
 I edit it using my keyboard and mouse, and I can display it using my monitor.
 I flashed a bookworm OS which is a newer version of the OS onto my micro SD-card and I put it in my Raspberry PI.
 I did this by using an SD-card adapter to connect to my computer and I flashed my SD-card using the RaspberryPI imager.
 The image below shows the inputs of a Raspberry PI zero.

 ![raspPi](raspbpi.png)